 How to prepare yourself for MACRA?

 To prepare for MACRA in 2019, health systems and physicians have to determine the right strategies.
-Following are a few steps that can health systems on how to prepare for MACRA:
+The following are a few steps that can help health systems prepare for MACRA:

 • Actively attend society meetings and take advantage of the insights they offer.
-Renowned physician groups including American of Family Physicians (AAFP) and American Medical Association (AMA) offer their services to train and guide physicians on MACRA.
-In addition to that, the American Hospital Association (AHA) also offers online services such as a webinar to help healthcare systems prepare for MACRA.
+Renowned physician groups, including the American Academy of Family Physicians (AAFP) and the American Medical Association (AMA), offer their services to train and guide physicians on MACRA.
+In addition to that, the American Hospital Association (AHA) also offers online services such as a webinar to help healthcare systems prepare for MACRA

-• Enlighten providers and have detailed discussions regarding new regulation.
+• Enlighten providers and have detailed discussions regarding the new regulation

-• In case you did not report for meaningful use then asses the penalties for MACRA
+• In case you did not report for meaningful use, then assess the penalties for MACRA

-• Take assistance from MACRA certified healthcare professionals
+• Take assistance from a MACRA-certified healthcare professional

 Are there any Exemptions for eligible providers?